CHILD PROOF ADVICE

 Next, place your free hand (the one that had been delivering the back blows) on the back of your baby’s head with your arm along the spine.
 Carefully turn your baby over while supporting the head and neck.
 Support your baby face up with your forearm resting on your thigh; keep the head lower than the rest of the body.

-Give five chest thrusts.
-The chest thrusts should be smooth, not jerky.
+Give five chest compressions.
+The compressions should be smooth, not jerky.

-Step 2: Try to dislodge the object with back blows and chest thrusts
+Step 2: Try to dislodge the object with back blows and chest compressions

-If your baby becomes unconscious at any time, they will need modified CPR (see full instructions on following page).
+If your baby becomes unconscious at any time, she will need modified CPR (see full instructions on following page).

 Give your baby two rescue breaths.
 If the air doesn’t go in (you don’t see the chest rise), re-tilt the head and try two rescue breaths again.

 If your baby’s chest still doesn’t rise, give 30 chest compressions.
-Look in the mouth and remove the object if you see it.
-G
+Look in her mouth and remove the object if you can see it.

 Give two more rescue breaths, repeat the chest compressions, and so on, until help arrives.